vslokenb/HGCAL_WEB_IHEP/README.md

    ```
 ## Streamlit Cloud Deployment

-This webpage has been deployed to Streamlit Cloud.
-You can visit the following link to access the live webpage:
+**NOT UPDATED** : This webpage can been deployed to Streamlit Cloud.
+You can visit the following link to access the IHEP version of this live webpage (Postgres updates not included):

 [HGCAL IHEP MAC Webpage on Streamlit Cloud](https://hgcalwebihep-tgpbgf9zcivmoknet5wva5.streamlit.app/)